Wholesale Electricity Markets in the U.S.

 Since the supply and demand of the electricity in the power system must be matched in real time, a two-settlement system including a day-ahead (DA) market and a real-time (RT) market is designed and operated by RTOs and ISOs.
 The two-settlement system can better arrange the generating resources to meet the anticipated and instantaneous power demands and determine the financial charges and credits to the market participants.

 In the DA market, the demand bids and supply offers submitted by the market participants are used to determine an economic dispatch and calculate the next-day hourly locational marginal prices (LMPs), also called DA LMPs.
-As the instantaneous generation and load always deviate from the DA scheduled, the RT balancing of supply and demand is performed by RTOs and ISOs in the RT market and 5-min LMPs are calculated simultaneously based on the actual operating conditions and economic dispatch.
-Afterward, the 5-min LMPs will be integrated into hourly RT LMPs to determine the financial settlement.
+As the instantaneous generation and load always deviate from the DA scheduled, the RT balancing of supply and demand is performed by RTOs and ISOs in the RT market and RT LMPs are calculated simultaneously based on the actual operating conditions and economic dispatch.